maadhuvijay/Project3-Lego-Classifier/README.md

 #### Normalization of the images

-    The images were normalized to change the image pixel values to be between 0 and 1.
+    The images were converted to array and normalized by dividing by 255 to change the pixel values to be between 0 and 1.

 #### Padding